 The 3 Emotional Signs of Labor

-There are three main emotional signs of labor approaching.
-They include: nesting, mood swings, and feelings of extreme anxiety and worry.
+There are three main emotional signs that can occur before labor begins.
+They include nesting, mood swings and feelings of extreme anxiety and worry.
 Let’s break them down.

 1. Nesting Instinct

 It is normal for you to feel sleepy and fatigued during the third trimester of pregnancy.
-The baby will be ‘high’ in terms of its position, which means that women often feel out of breath more easily, and for some, it can cause unbearable pressure on their pelvic area.
-However, if you suddenly feel energetic and have the urge to do housework, your body might be telling you that labor is near.
+The baby will be “high” in terms of its position and this can make it more difficult to breathe easily.
+For some women, the baby can cause unbearable pressure on their pelvic area.
+However, if you suddenly feel energetic and have the urge to do housework, your body may be telling you that labor is near.

-Feeling the nesting instinct is one of the primary emotional indicators that labor is about to start.
-Most pregnant women experience the nesting instinct, which is a natural impulse to tidy everything and prepare your home for the new baby.
-Some specific signs of the nesting instinct include waking up feeling very energetic and experiencing a sudden urge for cleaning everything in the house.
-If you do not experience these symptoms you should not worry.
-Some pregnant women experience no signs of labor before giving birth.
+The nesting instinct is one of the primary emotional indicators that labor is about to start.
+Most pregnant women experience the nesting instinct with an impulse to tidy everything in preparation for the new baby.
+Some specific signs of the nesting instinct include waking up with a lot of energy and an intense desire to make sure that everything is in order, such as cleaning the house and buying items for the baby.

-Interestingly, the tendency to organize and clean the house that pregnant women have in the final weeks of pregnancy may have a psychological basis, according to the Women’s Studies International Forum.
+Interestingly, the tendency to organize and clean the house that pregnant women have in the final weeks of pregnancy may have a psychological basis.
 When a new child is expected, humans and some animals develop the desire to take charge of everything.
 People typically fulfill this biological drive by making their living spaces and environment cleaner and more child-friendly.

-Science Direct states that nesting instincts could also be caused by anxiety before the arrival of the baby.
+Nesting instincts can also be caused by anxiety before the arrival of the baby.
 It is normal for women to become very anxious right before delivery.
-Some people react to anxiety by engaging in repetitive behaviors like cleaning and washing things, which could be seen as nesting during pregnancy.
+Some people react to anxiety by engaging in repetitive behaviors like cleaning and washing things, which can be seen as nesting during pregnancy.

 2. Mood Swings